 Instructions

-- Rinse the kangkong under cold water to remove dirt and debris.
-Trim off the tough, browned ends of the stems.
-Chop them into 3-inch sections, keeping the stems and leaves separate.
-Quickly rinse the pieces again, if necessary.
+- Rinse the kangkong to remove any dirt or debris.
+Discard the tough, browned ends of the stems.
+Cut kangkong into 2-inch sections, keeping the stems and leaves separate.
+Rinse the pieces again, if necessary.

-- Sauté garlic and onions until fragrant and translucent.
+- Sauté the garlic and onions until softened, adding more oil if needed.

-- Add the kangkong stems and chili peppers, if using.
-Stir fry together for a couple of minutes until slightly tender but still crisp, about 2 minutes.
+- Add the kangkong stalks or stems and chili peppers, if using.
+Stir-fry for about 2 minutes, or until the stems are slightly tender but still crisp.

-- Add the kangkong leaves and pour in the sauce.
-The kangkong will fill up the pan but don’t worry, it will wilt down as it cooks.
+- Add the kangkong leaves and pour in the adobo sauce.
+The leaves will fill up the pan, but they'll wilt down as they cook.

 Notes

-- Vinegar: Coconut or cane vinegar are traditionally used.
-If those aren't available, distilled white vinegar, rice vinegar, or apple cider vinegar are good alternatives.
+- Vinegar: Cane or coconut vinegar is traditional, but distilled white, rice, or apple cider vinegar are good substitutes.

 Dennis